shengkwan/lumeo-ai-chatbot/README.md

-# 🛸 Lumeo GenAI Chatbot
+# 🛸 Lumeo AI Chatbot

 Lumeo is a **GenAI-powered chatbot** built with **LangChain**, **LangGraph**, and **Streamlit**, designed with a playful personality